Credit freezes can be great tools for protecting yourself against identity theft, experts say, but they’re not for everyone

 The basics of credit freezes

 Credit freezes go further than either credit monitoring or alert by making credit reports inaccessible to lenders and others who might have an interest in viewing a consumer’s credit history.
-Available from each of the three major credit bureaus, the credit freeze comes at a price -- anywhere from free to $10 per bureau, with the cost determined by state laws -- but will remain in place indefinitely, provided the consumer doesn’t remove the freeze.
-The Identity Theft Resource Center offers a state-by-state listing of freeze fees and other ID theft resources.
+Available from each of the three major credit bureaus, the credit freeze comes at a price – anywhere from free to $10 per bureau, with the cost determined by state laws – but will remain in place indefinitely, provided the consumer doesn’t remove the freeze.

 A freeze on credit is different from other fraud prevention tools.
-Critics of fraud alerts say even when they are in place, not all lenders take the step of notifying a borrower about credit inquiries.
-They also argue that credit monitoring -- which must be renewed every year or so -- only lets borrowers know that fraud may have taken place.
+Critics of fraud alerts say even when they are in place, not all lenders take the step of notifying a borrower abou credit inquiries.
+They also argue that credit monitoring – which must be renewed every year or so – only lets borrowers know that fraud may have taken place.
 But by then, it’s already too late.

 Credit freezes are also becoming easier to use.
 “We have been able to make significant improvements in the credit file freezing process since it was first instituted several years ago.
 In most instances, freezes can be lifted via the Internet or telephone in a matter of minutes,” says Experian’s Griffin.

 So who’s the best fit for a credit freeze?
 “The advantages of a credit freeze rise with age,” says Ridout.
 That’s because younger consumers tend to frequently apply for credit cards, mortgages and new jobs, while senior citizens have less need for credit but more reason to be cautious.

 “As people get older, it’s been shown that the time necessary to recover from identity theft tends to go up,” Stephens says.
 Plus, there comes a time when getting approved for more credit just isn’t necessary.
 “At a certain point in life, you may have all the credit you need,” Ridout says.